-Since the class is given for no credit, but rather as a way of meeting the proficiency requirement, the resulting grade will be pass or fail.
+Since the class is provided as a way of meeting the proficiency requirement, the resulting grade will be pass or fail, as determined by taking the exam itself.
 So that one may be cognizant of progress toward that goal, we will regularly complete work that is corrected in class, but ultimately the pass or fail will come from the final exam, which will come in two parts at the end of the semester.
 One half of the proficiency test will occur on the first class day of exam-jury period, and the second on the second class day.
-A mid-term exam will occur on Thursday, October 20, providing the opportunity to practice dealing with the stress of such a test, but not actually determining any part of one's grade.
+A mid-term exam will occur on Thursday, October 19, providing the opportunity to practice dealing with the stress of such a test, but not actually determining any part of one's grade.
 Neither the mid-term nor the final may be missed nor made up.